Arizona Law Change – New Small Raffle Exception

 4. The club or organization is organized and operated exclusively for pleasure, recreation or other nonprofit purposes and no part of the club’s or organization’s net earnings inures to the personal benefit of any member, director, officer, employee or agent of the club or organization.

-The new law not only permits booster clubs, civic clubs, political clubs and political organizations to conduct raffles, but it exempts them from the requirement applicable to other types of tax-exempt nonprofits that they be in existence for 5 years prior to holding the raffle.
+The new law not only permits booster clubs, civic clubs, political clubs, and political organizations to conduct raffles, but it exempts them from the requirement applicable to other types of tax-exempt nonprofits that they are in existence for 5 years prior to holding the small raffle.
 The trade-off appears to be that the proceeds of such raffles are capped at $10,000.

-In the End, More Confusion.
-Many tax-exempt nonprofits in Arizona are unaware of the requirement that they be in existence continuously in Arizona for a five year period immediately before conducting a raffle.
+Many tax-exempt nonprofits in Arizona are unaware of the requirement that they are in existence continuously in Arizona for a five-year period immediately before conducting a raffle.
 I predict that the small raffle exception, which will not apply to the vast majority of these groups, will only add to the confusion.